a gz media company

 Who are the artists you have on the roster?

 Nameless came in 2018, and then we had Stay Tuned! in 2019.
 This album won the Juno for "Vocal Jazz Album of the Year" and a Félix for “Jazz Album of the Year” at the 2019 ADISQ gala.
 It was followed by Three Little Words in 2021.
 That was shortlisted for the Polaris Prize and got other awards here in Quebec as well.
 In 2024, Our Roots Run Deep came out and won a Juno for “Vocal Jazz Album of the Year”.
-Now, we're wrapping up the production for the second album of her second trilogy, which will be coming out next year.
+Now, we're wrapping up production on the second album of her second trilogy, which will be released next year.

 We're working with Hanorah, a vocal powerhouse and very talented songwriter, who is also a Soul / R&B artist from Montréal.
 We've released a couple of EPs and her debut full-length album.
 She's writing her sophomore album.

-We work with Tina Leon.
-Tina is very influenced by Motown, as she was part of the Motown Generation when she was a teenager.
-She's an artist's artist, having recorded with Stevie Wonder, performed on stage with Lionel Richie, Daniel Bélanger and Garou.
-We released her debut album this year, Push & Pull.
+We work with Tina Leon, who is truly an artist's artist.
+She is strongly influenced by Motown, having been part of the Motown Generation as a teenager.
+Tina Leon has worked with major names in the music industry, having recorded with Stevie Wonder and performed on stage with acts such as Lionel Richie, Daniel Bélanger and Garou.
+We released her debut albumPush & Pull, this year.

 We also have The Sound Of Eddy, which is Ensoul's UFO project because it's more leftfield.
-It has R&B in it, but more of a Trip-Hop and Electronic Vibe.
+It has R&B in it, but more of a Trip-Hop and Electronic vibe.
 It emerged from a more conventional Soul project, coined Soul Secret Agency, which had the same duo at the helm.

 Soon, we'll be onboarding a fifth artist.
 We can't reveal it right now, but we’re working on a Jazz-centric recording with this new artist.
 We're looking forward to unveiling that next year.